weaviate/weaviate-io/developers/weaviate/concepts/indexing.md

 # tags: ['basics']
 ---

-Weaviate supports two types of indices.
+Weaviate supports several types of indices.
+This page focuses on two of the most prominent:

 1. An **approximate nearest neighbor index (ANN)** - the ANN index is used to serve all vector-search queries.
 1. An **inverted index** - the inverted index allows for filtering by properties, as well as serve BM25 queries.